General Betting Guides

 Market Movements and Why They Happen

 Market movements happen for a variety of reasons.
-Recent performance, player availability, and social media trends and narratives are the most common sports betting market factors that affect movements.
+The most common factors include:

 Injury News and Line Moves